 Found this article relevant?Bookwitty, Stéphane B. Bazan, Madeline Marsanne and 6 others found this witty

 There has been much talk in recent years about how French language authors from countries other than France have been revitalizing French literature; many of these authors have been winning prestigious French literary awards, such as the Franco-Moroccan writer Leïla Slimani who won the 2016 Goncourt Prize.
 Of course French language authors have always been published in France, but now more than ever, they are recognized as an essential part of the contemporary French literary canon.

-France is the guest of honor at the Frankfurt Book Fair this year.
+France was the guest of honor at the 2017 Frankfurt Book Fair.
 The country made the conscious political decision to include numerous well-known authors who write in French and are published in France, but are not necessarily French.
 As French President Emmanuel Macron said in his opening speech at the Fair, “French belongs to those who have chosen to speak it.”